Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 The 2026 reasoning-benchmark landscape has settled around three headline benchmarks: GPQA-Diamond for graduate scientific reasoning, ARC-AGI-2 for abstract pattern reasoning, and Humanity's Last Exam for frontier-difficulty knowledge-and-reasoning across many domains.
 Math-specific benchmarks (MATH, AIME) supplement these with mathematical reasoning specifically.
 BIG-Bench Hard remains a useful multi-task sanity check but is less central than it was in 2023.

-The headline pattern: GPQA-Diamond is closer to saturation (frontier ~75 percent) and is the most discriminating for graduate scientific reasoning.
-ARC-AGI-2 has the largest headroom (frontier 25-35 percent vs human 80-90 percent) and is the cleanest test of pattern-generalisation capability.
+The headline pattern: GPQA-Diamond is closer to saturation and is the most discriminating for graduate scientific reasoning.
+ARC-AGI-2 has the largest reported gap to human performance and is the cleanest test of pattern-generalisation capability.
 HLE is the broadest expert-difficulty test with substantial headroom.
 Together, the three give a complete reasoning portfolio.
+For current per-model scores on any of them, read the benchmark's own leaderboard rather than a reprinted figure.

 02